 If an injured employee is advised by their doctor that they are physically unable to return to work in any capacity (including “light duty work”) the employee will be reimbursed for their lost wages.
 The workers’ compensation carrier will pay , after a waiting period, which is typically 7 days, for a percentage of their wage loss, the percentage amount is typically 66 2/3% but this can vary by state statute.

 In certain cases, the trauma of the injury or disease may be so severe that the employee is permanently disabled and will be unable to ever return to work.
-They will require ongoing care such replacement services for care, 24 hour nurse care, transportation and ongoing medical treatment for the rest of their lives.
-By buying workers’ compensation coverage, the business owner transfers the responsibility for these payments to the workers’ compensation insurance carrier. the employers liability is limited in the policy, the insurer would continue to pay for care.
+They will require ongoing care such replacement services for care, 24-hour nurse care, transportation and ongoing medical treatment for the rest of their lives.
+By buying workers’ compensation coverage, the business owner transfers the responsibility for these payments to the workers’ compensation insurance carrier.
+Although the employers liability is limited in the policy, the workers compensation is not and the insurer would continue to pay for care.

-If an employee tragically dies due to a workplace injury, the business owner liable to cover the funeral experiences.
-Your workers’ compensation insurance covers the ‘death benefits’ such as support payments to the dependents of the employee.
-Offering this can help you retain quality workers for your high-risk business.
+If an employee tragically dies due to a workplace injury, the business owner is liable to cover the funeral expenses.
+Your workers’ compensation insurance covers the ‘death benefits’ and support payments to the dependents of the employee.

 If an employee injures themselves and thinks that the company is to blame, they might file a lawsuit.
 The costs involved in a lawsuit can be huge.
 If your workers’ compensation policy has Employer’s Liability Coverage, it will save the cost of attorney fees, court costs or settlements.